Server Setup

 Hosted database server

 Your app ID namespaces your data for storage and sync.
 Click below to generate one on the Jazz hosted cloud — you'll also get the secrets you need to deploy permissions later.
+Generated apps are unclaimed until you claim them in the dashboard, and unclaimed apps are automatically deleted after 14 days.

 Or from the command line (AI agents: use this to provision your own app):